 He smiled reassuringly.
 “It doesn’t look so bad.
 Wash it off with seawater and I’ll put something on it.”

 Ah . . . clean seawater — all the good things we can do with it.
 We better take care of it . . .

 Ze let go of my hand and knelt at the rail to wash off his own hands.

-“The fish!”
-I cried out, suddenly remembering my fishing line.
+“The fish,” I cried out, remembering the line.

-He was next to the line and reached down to pick up the loose end.
+He was kneeling right beside it and reached down to pick up the loose end.

 “Looks like he broke it.”

 Still feeling stunned, I just shook my head.